 The Mate X was originally scheduled to be released in the 'middle of 2019 pending on network deployment status of operators'.
 But when Vincent Peng, an SVP at Huawei, spoke to the Wall Street Journal, he said the launch was being postponed in order to improve the quality of the screen.
 Initially, there was doubt that 5G networks would be rolled out in time, but in fact, they are already in operation in some countries including in the UK.

-So far, only EE and Vodafone have confirmed that they will sell the Mate X in the UK but, predictably, there's no word on price or a specific release date.
+So far, only EE and Vodafone have confirmed that they will sell the Mate X in the UK but, predictably, there's no word on price or a specific release date from the two operators.

-Walter Ji, the president of Huawei's consumer efforts in western Europe, has at least told Tech Advisor that the company is "still testing" the Mate X, but that it's in the "final stage," and hinted - though wouldn't quite confirm - that the phone will still hit its planned 'summertime' launch window, which should mean it hits UK shelves by September.
+Walter Ji, the president of Huawei's consumer efforts in western Europe, told Tech Advisor that the company is "still testing" the Mate X, but that it's in the "final stage," and hinted - though wouldn't quite confirm - that the phone would still hit its planned 'summertime' launch window.

 How much does the Mate X cost?

-Currently, only one model has been announced with 8GB of RAM and 128GB of storage.
+Currently, only one model has been officially announced.
+That's the one with 8GB of RAM and 128GB of storage.
 It costs €2299, which will $2600 and will likely work out around £1999 in the UK.

 What are the Mate X's features and specs?